A Distributed Conductance Tester Without Global Information Collection: A Distributed Algorithm for Testing Conductance

 The main idea behind our algorithm is that, in a bad conductor, a random walk would converge to the stationary distribution more slowly and would initially get trapped within sets of vertices with small conductance.

-Next, we provide a lower bound for the probability of an $\ell$-step random walk starting from a vertex chosen at random (with probability proportional to its degree) from a subset~$T$ of a low-conductance set~$S$ finishing at some vertex in~$T$. \begin{definition} For a set~$T \subseteq V$, and a vertex $u \in T$, let $\trap(u, T, \ell)$ (henceforth \emph{trap probability}) denote the probability of an $\ell$-step random walk starting from $u \in T$ finishing at some vertex in~$T$.
-When the starting vertex is chosen at random from $T$ with probability proportional to its degree, we denote by~$\trap(T, \ell)$ the average trap probability (weighted by vertex degrees) over set~$T$:
+We provide a lower bound on the probability of an $\ell$-step random walk starting from a vertex chosen at random (with probability proportional to its degree) from a subset~$T$ of a low-conductance set~$S$ finishing at some vertex in~$T$. \begin{definition} For a set~$T \subseteq V$, and a vertex $u \in T$, let $\trap(u, T, \ell)$ (henceforth \emph{trap probability}) denote the probability of an $\ell$-step random walk starting from $u \in T$ finishing at some vertex in~$T$.
+When the starting vertex is chosen at random from $T$ with probability proportional to its degree, we denote by~$\trap(T, \ell)$ the average trap probability (weighted by vertex degrees) over set $T$: $\trap(T, \ell) = \frac1{\volume(T)} \sum_{u \in T} \degree(u)\cdot \trap(u, T, \ell)$. \end{definition} Given a set $S$ of conductance at most $\delta$ and $T \subseteq S$, we establish a relationship between the average trap probability $\trap(T, \ell)$ and conductance~$\delta$ of~$S$ in the next two lemmas.
+We first consider the case $T=S$ in Lemma~\ref{lem:trapprob1}, and then obtain a bound when~$T$ is a subset (of sufficiently large volume) of~$S$ in Lemma~\ref{lem:trapprob2}. \begin{lemma} Consider a set $S \subseteq V$ such that the cut $(S, \comp{S})$ has conductance at most~$\delta$.
+Then, for any integer $\ell >0$, the following holds